Quotes Icon

 Keeping Track of TeamPassword Activity

-Another feature Master Password lacks is activity tracking and email notifications—crucial for reacting fast to suspicious activity!
+Another feature Master Password/Spectre lacks is activity tracking and email notifications—crucial for reacting fast to suspicious activity!

 TeamPassword's activity log keeps track of every action, including logins, sharing, password resets, new team members, and more.
-You can also set up email notifications for TeamPassword actions for instant alerts.
+As an admin account, you can also set up email notifications for TeamPassword activity to get instant alerts.

 More Master Password Alternatives